opt-out-tools/start-here/README.md

 - Python/R
 - Data science (text analytics, network analysis.. etc.)

+# Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/malteserteresa/opt-out/blob/master/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

-# Help Our Mission
+# Help Our Vision

+## Contributing
 Opt Out is an open source project under active development.
 Currently, machine learning models are being evaluated for their ability to classify misogynistic text.
 If you would like to contribute to the project, please see [Contributing](https://github.com/malteserteresa/opt-out/blob/master/contributing.md) first, and then check out the repos.

+## Funding
-If you would like to fund the project or make a donation, please email [Opt Out](mailto:opt-out-tool@gmail.com).
+If you would like to fund the project or make a donation, please email [Opt Out](mailto:opt-out-tool@gmail.com) or hit the sponsor button above, which will take you to our [Open Collective](https://opencollective.com/) page.

-***

-> Please note that this project is released with a [Contributor Code of Conduct](https://github.com/malteserteresa/opt-out/blob/master/CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.

-# Code of Conduct

 # Our Mission
 We’re a mixed team , including social sciences, UX and lots of data nerds.
 We’re all working voluntarily in our spare time to make the internet accessible for all.
 What’s most important about us that we’re a group of people that **wont let hate win**.